klefstad-teaching/ICS-45C-HW3/README.md

 ![solution 4](/assets/3-6.png)

 How to Test, Compile, and Run the programs
-Follow the Steps given in the [Steps of incremental development](#steps-of-incremental-development) section, adding test cases to the tests given in the GitHub hw3, building with CMake repeatedly, and running with sanitizers and/or valgrind until you are convinced that everything works correctly.
+Follow the Steps given in the [Steps of incremental development](#steps-of-incremental-development) section, adding test cases to the tests given in the GitHub hw3 repo, building with CMake repeatedly, and running with sanitizers and/or valgrind until you are convinced that everything works correctly.

 ## Build Instructions